appvirality/appvirality-sdk-android/README.md

 }
 </code></pre>

-<H3>[Optional]Event Listner for Campaign Availability</H3>
+<H3>[Optional]Event Listener for Campaign Availability</H3>

 This is useful when you are implementing "Launch Growth Hack on Custom Event".
 Appvirality SDK fetches available campaigns and images asynchronously.
 You can get notified whenever campaign details are available.
-To get notified please implement <code>CampaignHandlerInterface</code> interface and set the handler for event listner <code>AppviralityAPI.setHandlerListener</code>.
+To get notified please implement <code>CampaignHandlerInterface</code> interface and set the handler for event listener <code>AppviralityAPI.setHandlerListener</code>.

 For Example you want to show your custom event UI based on campaign details availability, follow the given sample
 <pre><code>
-// implement "CampaignHandlerInterface" interface to handle the event AppviralityAPI.CampaignHandlerInterface setListner = new AppviralityAPI.CampaignHandlerInterface() {
+// implement "CampaignHandlerInterface" interface to handle the event AppviralityAPI.CampaignHandlerInterface setListener = new AppviralityAPI.CampaignHandlerInterface() {
    @Override
    public void onCampaignReady() {
     myCustomButton.setText(AppviralityAPI.getLaunchMessage());